-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

-In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations.
+In determining the long-term expected rate of return, CalPERS considers short-term and long-term market return expectations.
 Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the next 20 years using a building-block approach.
+The expected rate of return was then adjusted to account for assumed administrative expenses of 10 Basis points.